tunein/engineering/Software-Bands.md

 ### Behaviors
 * You evangelize TuneIn's engineering org + the stuff we build in the interest of helping us hire/retain fantastic engineering talent.
 * You are a key member and decision-maker in the Eng leadership team.
 Your opinion will carry significant strategic weight.

+## Engineering Director
+### Technical Abilities
+* Mastery of TuneIn's application and systems architecture
+* Is an authority in multiple technical disciplines, languages, frameworks, and systems
+* Demonstrates a unique and extraordinarily effective problem solving perspective and approach
+* Strong command over various techniques to improve engineering health and productivity

+### Project Scope
+* Ensures goals are defined/measured against a combination of customer, technology, and quality metrics
+* Anticipates customer and business needs and leads the team so that they are ahead of the game
+* Plans for and executes org. changes, plans, and processes
+* Can manage large scale, risky, or complex projects to completion
+* May have more than one organization under their purview
+* Maintains a technology vision and roadmap that anticipates TuneIn customer, industry, and technology needs and trends

+### Behaviors
+* You preach and live continuous improvement.
+You set goals, diagnose how we're performing and identify opportunities for growth/changes.
+* You make strategic decisions that have a profound + lasting impact on TuneIn Eng/Org.
+You facilitate the execution of those decisions with the help of managers + key technical stakeholders.
+* People see you as reliable and credible across the organization.
+You are a trusted partner; you are conscientious and do the right thing.
+You cultivate these same behaviors in your teams.